yochaigal/cairn/wip/2e/setting.md

 > The actions of the PCs can always overrule the necessity for a **Faction** action, or in some cases provide an advantage of some kind to the roll.

 ## Province Name
+1. Consider the dominant terrain, either by earlier table results or personal choice.
+2. Look at the synonyms table for that terrain, e.g. "Cliffs = Bluffs".
+3. Roll on the [Adjectives](#adjectives) table, e.g. "Luminous."
+4. Combine the result with the terrain synonym into a single word preceded by "The", e.g. "The Luminous Bluffs."

+### Non-random Province Names
 Consider the following when determining the **Province** name:
 - What are the key geographic features of the region?
 - What major events (war, famine, discoveries) occured here in the past?
 Who were the major players?